adrianaholley/Skyway-Map-Minneapolis/README.md

 # Skyway Map Minneapolis - [Available on Google Play](https://play.google.com/store/apps/details?id=com.adriapolis.skywaymappgoogle&hl=en_US)

-Minneapolis tourists and residents alike get lost in the skyway system--11 miles of paths connecting downtown buildings to allow pedestrians to avoid the cold. _Skyway Map Minnepolis_ helps you see where you are so you can get back on track.
+Minneapolis tourists and residents alike get lost in the skyway system--11 miles of second-story paths connecting downtown buildings to allow pedestrians to avoid the cold. _Skyway Map Minnepolis_ helps you see where you are so you can get back on track.

 ## Features
 This map uses Google Maps API's polylines to create a map overlay with the city's skyway paths.